navgurukul/newton/getting-started/getting-started.md

 ## Self and Peer led Learning
 NavGurukul mein aap kafi saare skills seekhnege lekin yahan koi teachers nahin hai.
 Aapki learning ki sabse zyada responsibility aapki khud hai.
 Aap internet par available kafi saare resources, NavGurukul dwara banaye gaye curriculum aur ek dusre ki help lekar seekhenge.
 Sath hi apko kuch mentors assign kiye jaenge jo aapki help karenge ye samajhne mein ki aapko kya padhna hai aur kahan se padhna hai.
 Aap kitna jaldi ya kitna dheere seekhte hain, ye aapki mehnat ke upar depend karta hain.

+Let's hear Fiona and Samira, both co-founders of Generation Code.
+In the following video they are talking about pair programming, how to make the most out of it, what to do and what not to do.
+Hope you'll learn from their experience and would use it to make programming a fun learning experience.

 @[youtube](vgkahOzFH2Q)

 ## Dhyaan Rakhein!